Categories

 Delaunay Triangulation of 6 points without Constraint Edges

 The above code creates a simple Delaunay triangulation of 6 input points but without Constraint Edges.
-After that it draws the result, see the right image.
+After that, it generates the image, displayed on the right side, in Postscript format.

 Insert a Constraint Edge

-Next we modify the Delaunay triangulation from above: Assume that we want to establish an edge from the bottom left to the top right: For this purpose we prepare a vector containing one or more Segment2 objects.
-Then we call createConstraint().
+Next, we modify the Delaunay triangulation from the previous example.
+Suppose we want to create an edge from the bottom left to the top right of the triangulation.
+To accomplish this, we prepare one or more Segment2 objects, which we store in an std::vector.
+We then use this vector as an argument when calling createConstraint().

 std::vector<Segment2> vSegments;